Last Updated: 5 months ago

 7 Steps to Stabilize a Wobbly Cat Tree

 A cat tree offers an easy DIY challenge if you like experimenting with things.
 With a few tools, you are ready to give your cat a fantastic playtime experience.

-Here is a step by step guide you can follow for how to fix a wobbly cat tree post:
+Here is a step-by-step guide you can follow for how to fix a wobbly cat tree:

 1. Gather the Necessary Tools

 Before starting any DIY project, having the relevant tools to allow for a job well done is vital.
 In this specific project, you need:

 - A glue gun

 - A cat-safe adhesive

 - Heavy fabric

 Luckily for you, these materials are readily available, and you could have some lying around the house or find them at the store.